 Then I met Nancy Carrera, a talented and passionate recruiter for the CAMP Program, a program supporting enrollment to 34 students of migrant or seasonal farm workers (or farm workers themselves).
 This federally funded program also provides assistance through mentorship and financial aid and requires that students do community service.
 The catch is that the program only supports US permanent resident or citizens and it only supports students for one year.
 After one year, Nancy shared with me, students are on their own, and need to raise dollars or need to apply other scholarship opportunities through local foundations or the college.

 While Nancy was sharing the number of ways students are supported by their program, I could not help but look around her office and see the many Frida Kahlo dolls, the “Si Se Puede” slogan front and centered in her shelf, the “Never Give Up” reminder that her work, was a marathon, it was not a sprint and certainly was not easy.
 Nancy shared her love for Frida (which was also as a screensaver in her computer) and when I asked: how could we be helpful, Nancy was quick to say:

-As the college explores ways to be supportive of first generation students, a group of local advocates have started ABAC Familia, a program dedicated to provide additional scholarships and support to DACA, undocumented and first generation student under the ABAC Foundation, a 501 c 3 organization.
+As the college explores ways to be supportive of first-generation students, a group of local advocates has started ABAC Familia, a program dedicated to providing additional scholarships and support to DACA, undocumented and first-generation student under the ABAC Foundation, a 501 c 3 organization.